-The largest proportion of capital expenditure during the year relates to the contribution towards the shared Thames Valley Control.
-Other areas of spend include the purchase of four operational vehicles (two support and two appliances) and a large number of items of operational equipment.
-The ± 0.663 m spent on land and buildings relates to enhancements and major refurbishments at a number of fire stations.
+The largest proportion of capital expenditure during the year relates to the purchase of several appliances and equipment.
+Orders for eight appliances was placed in the year with delivery expected in the first quarter of 2017-18.
+The £1.252m spent in the Finance and Assets portfolio predominantly relates to building enhancements and major refurbishments at a number of fire stations.

-In addition to this, the Authority received donated assets in relation to the Thames Valley Control, valued at £0.307m.
-The Authority's loans are borrowed from the Public Works Loan Board (PWLB) and during 2015/16 no new loans were taken out and one loan of £0.515m was repaid in March 2016.
-The Authority's total borrowing for capital purposes stands at £7.750m with loan repayments spread over the years 2016-2056.
+The Authority's loans are borrowed from the Public Works Loan Board (PWLB) and during 2016/17 no new loans were taken out and one loan of £0.368m was repaid in May 2016.
+The Authority's total borrowing for capital purposes stands at £7.382m with loan repayments spread over the years 2018-2056.

-Capital Programme 2016-2021
+Capital Programme 2017-2021

-The table below summarises the provisional capital programme from 2016/17 to 2020/21.
+The table below summarises the provisional capital programme from 2017/18 to 2020/21.
 Central government funding for capital has reduced over the last few years and is expected to be ringfenced in the future for transformation projects.
 Therefore the capital programme for the Authority will be funded mainly from in year revenue contributions to capital.